For 80 years, the kids of Silverton have sold rocks. A documentary follows their 'rock star' journey

 Photo: Louis Charles McClure, via Denver Public Library

-Dibble joined the railroad, first as a brakeman and eventually becoming a conductor, not with the intention of making a film about life on the tracks — after all, he specializes in narrative film.
-But Dibble could not help but be inspired by the children of Silverton who sell rocks, ores and gems to the train’s passengers.
-It's a tradition that dates back to the 1940s when those minerals were actually coming from the mines.
+Dibble joined the railroad, first as a brakeman and eventually becoming a conductor, not with the intention of making a film about life on the tracks.
+After all, he specializes in narrative film.
+But Dibble could not help but notice the children of Silverton who sell rocks, ores and gems to the train’s passengers, a tradition that dates back to the 1940s when the minerals were actually coming from the mines.
 These entrepreneurial kids — “rock stars,” as Dibble calls them — would become the subjects of Dibble’s documentary, “Rocks 4 Sale!”

 Rocky Mountain PBS spoke with Dibble over Zoom about his film, which airs on Rocky Mountain PBS Thursday, Dec.
 28 at 7:30 p.m.
 This conversation has been edited for length and clarity.